flatironinstitute/CaImAn/README.md

 * demo files are also found in the demos/general subfolder.
 We suggest trying demo_pipeline.py first as it contains most of the tasks required by calcium imaging.
 For behavior use demo_behavior.py

 * If you want to directly launch the python files, your python console still must be in the CaImAn directory.

+## On Clustering
+Please read [this link](CLUSTER.md) for information on your clustering options and how to avoid trouble with them.

 ## Testing